FlorisCalkoen/CoastalCodebook/README.md

 several extensions; and another one that contains the packages that we need for the tutorials.

 1. Now that mambaforge is available on your machine, open a terminal.
-On windows you should open the Miniforge prompt, which you can find by searching for it in the Start window.
-On Linux and Mac you can open your terminal of choice.
-If this is your first time, just search for terminal or iterm in Spotlight search.
+On Windows you should open the Miniforge prompt, which you can find by searching for it in the Start window.
+On Mac you can open a terminal by searching for "terminal" or "iterm".
+For Linux it's "cntrl + shift + t".
 2. You can check if mamba was installed by running the following command in the terminal:
    ```bash
    mamba --version